Transcatheter Aortic Valve Replacement (TAVR)

 Who can I talk with to find out if TAVR is right for me?

 While up to 1.5 million people in the U.S. suffer from aortic stenosis, approximately 500,000 within this group of patients suffer from severe aortic stenosis.
 If you have severe aortic stenosis and are too sick for open heart surgery and if medicine is not helping you feel better, you may be eligible for TAVR.
 Our cardiologists will do a comprehensive evaluation to determine if the procedure is an appropriate treatment option.
-Call (800) 352-4410 (Peoria) or (815) 847-5732 (Rockford).
+Call (800) 352-4410 (Peoria), (815) 847-5732 (Rockford) or (217) 337-3240 (Urbana).

 In certain cases, TAVR may not be an option because of co-existing medical conditions or disease processes that would prevent you from experiencing the expected benefits from the treatment or because the risks outweigh the benefits.
 For those who are candidates for TAVR, this treatment may provide relief from the often debilitating symptoms associated with severe aortic stenosis.